s3-orchestrator

 func (r *Replicator) CopyToReplica(ctx context.Context, key string, copies []core.ObjectLocation, target string) (string, int64, error)

 copyToReplica reads the object from an existing copy and writes it to the target backend.
 Tries each existing copy in order for failover.
 Returns the source backend name that was successfully read from and the size_bytes recorded on that source’s ObjectLocation row (the size of the bytes that were actually transferred).
-The input slice is cloned before sorting so callers retain their original ordering; see #904 for the aliasing bug the clone prevents.
+The input slice is cloned before sorting so callers retain their original ordering — without the clone, sort.Slice reorders the caller’s slice in place and the caller’s later reads see a different element at each index.

 func (*Replicator) FindReplicaTarget